 When shooting a video, try not to rewatch the video.
 As soon as you’re done making the video without any hiccups, just send it out to them.
 Don’t see it again.

 Don’t do this.
-This is probably the biggest mistake people do.
+This is probably the biggest mistake people make.
 Just record the video and send it to your prospect without trying to perfect it rather than falling in an endless loop.

 4. Smile, stand up, and have a good lighting